MLiserb/up4crypto/Top10_week_news/2024/week_03.md

 - The joint venture between Cun'an and Gulf Energy began to operate encryption exchanges in Thailand

-9. Coin's dynamic summary this week

-10. Solana Mobile announces that its second-generation Saga mobile phone is on pre-sale
+9. Solana Mobile announces that its second-generation Saga mobile phone is on pre-sale

+10. Musk: Still holding dog coins, SpaceX holding a lot of bitcoins

+## Key financing events

+[] HashKey Group completed nearly $100 million in A round of financing